Beyond the Pocket: A Large-Scale International Study on User Preferences on Bodily Placements of Commercial Wearables: Related Work

 Building on prior research, our study expands its scope to investigate a diverse range of wearable devices, including smartphones, smartwatches, and other wearables.
-To enhance inclusivity, we aim to diversify our participant pool in terms of culture, gender, education, and profession.
+We aim to investigate the actual carrying habits of participants recruited through a typical research channels-based experimental setting.